tentwentyfour/moodle-enrol_invitation/README.md

 # Invitation Enrollment Plug-in

-The Invitation Enrollment plug-in for Moodle allows instructor to invite students to their site and grant necessary access and role to them.
+The Invitation Enrollment plug-in for Moodle has been extended from [UCLA moodle enrol plugin](https://github.com/ucla/moodle-enrol_invitation) allows instructor to invite students to their site automatically creates a user account and grants necessary basica access and role to them.

 ## Download

-Visit the [GitHub page for the Invitation Enrolment plug-in](https://github.com/ucla/moodle-enrol_invitation) to download the package.
+Visit the [GitHub page for the Invitation Enrolment plug-in](https://github.com/ollielawson/moodle-enrol_invitation) to download the package.

 To clone the package into your organization's own repository from the command line, clone the plug-in repository into your own Moodle install folder by doing the following at your Moodle root directory:

-    $ git clone https://github.com/ucla/moodle-enrol_invitation enrol/invitation
+    $ git clone https://github.com/ollielawson/moodle-enrol_invitation enrol/invitation

-Or download the files as a zipped file in the [releases section on GitHub](https://github.com/ucla/moodle-enrol_invitation/releases).
+Or download the files as a zipped file in the [releases section on GitHub](https://github.com/ollielawson/moodle-enrol_invitation/releases).

 ## Installation